austin-rt/useMemo/README.md

 };
 ```

-Instead of returning our computations directly, we'll explicitly wrap our recursive sequence in an `else` block and assign our `return` options to `result` rather than returning them directly.
+Instead of returning our computations directly, we'll explicitly wrap our recursive sequence in an `else` block and assign our `return` options to `result`.

 ```js
 export const jacobsthal = (n, previousValues = []) => {